MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AutoSensitivityLabelPolicy.md

 ```

 ### -OneDriveLocation
 The OneDriveLocation parameter specifies the OneDrive for Business sites to include.
-You identify the site by its URL value, or you can use the value All to include all sites.
+You identify the site by its URL value.
+All is currently not supported.

 To enter multiple values, use the following syntax: \<value1\>,\<value2\>,...\<valueX\>.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: "\<value1\>","\<value2\>",..."\<valueX\>".